Story of Bianca

 Unfortunately, my mother left us.
 I like the English verb to indicate that someone is no longer there… pass away… it’s soft as if the loss were manageable.
 But no.

 The pain of my mother’s CA125 related death was immense, and still today, three years later, it surfaces in poignant waves that take my breath away and fill me with anger.
-If we had known more about HPV tests and cancer tumours, she would still be here with us.
+If we had known more about HPV Lab tests and cancer tumours, she would still be here with us.

 A Personal Decision for Prevention